SofianeHamlaoui/Go-undercover/README.rst

 Overview 📙 :
 =============

 Everyone was happy with this new "Kali Undercover mode" on the new Kali Linux 2019.4 release.
-So the idea is : Why only KAli Linux, let's do it for all Linux distros !
+So the idea is : Why only Kali Linux, let's do it for all Linux distros !
 Here comes Go-UnderCover <3.
-Same code,Same role, but not for the only distro.
+Same code,Same role, but not for one only distro.

 =============